 He believes that Iveda’s customers are not focused primarily on privacy issues but rather on using smart city infrastructure to address municipal concerns such as transportation scheduling, security breaches or tracking of city assets.

 Embracing a Smarter Future

 Work days begin early in the comfortable, two-story home in Chandler, Ariz. that Ly shares with his wife, three kids, three dogs and three pet rats.
-He does his initial problem solving for the day on a stationary bike, then grabs a cup of coffee and hops in his car for the 20-minute drive to Iveda’s headquarters in nearby Mesa.
+He does his initial problem-solving for the day on a stationary bike, then grabs a cup of coffee and hops in his car for the 20-minute drive to Iveda’s headquarters in nearby Mesa.

 “My goal every day is to keep building out proofs of concept of smart cities in as many locations as possible on as large a scale as possible to help people adopt and adapt, then bring that experience back home,” he says.
-“It’s going to take time to build smart cities from the ground up.”
+“It’s going to take time to build smart city infrastructure from the ground up.”